ISO 13485 Consultants

-ISO 13485 is based on the ISO 9001 format with additional requirements relating to design, special processes, environmental control, traceability, documentation records, and regulatory actions.
-The primary object of ISO 13485 is to standardize medical device regulatory requirements for quality management systems.
-As a result, it includes some particular requirements for medical devices but excludes some of the requirements of ISO 9001 that are not appropriate in a regulated environment.
+The primary object of an ISO 13485 certification is to standardize medical device regulatory requirements for quality management systems.
+ISO 13485 includes particular requirements for medical devices but excludes some of the requirements of ISO 9001 that may not be appropriate in a regulated environment.

-The primary difference between ISO 13485 and ISO 9001 is that ISO 9001 requires the organization to demonstrate continuous improvement, whereas ISO 13485 requires only that the organization demonstrate that the quality system is implemented and maintained.
-Thus many organizations maintain dual registration against both standards.
+The primary difference between ISO 13485 and ISO 9001 is that ISO 9001 requires the organization to demonstrate continuous improvement.
+In contrast, ISO 13485 requires only that the organization demonstrates that the quality system is implemented and maintained.
+Thus, many organizations maintain dual registration against both standards.

 Learn More About ISO 13485

 ISO 13485 is a management system for medical device manufacturers.
 Specialized Consultants can work with your company to help you understand this quality management system.
-The main emphasis of the system is on meeting all of the regulations along with the requirements of the customers, and implementing effective risk management practices, and maintaining and monitoring the manufacturing, distributing and safe design of all medical equipment.
-Basically, it is meant to bring about a company’s compliance to the system, as well as try to match up requirements all over the World.
+The main emphasis of the system is on meeting all of the regulations along with the customers’ requirements, implementing effective risk management practices, and maintaining and monitoring the manufacturing, distributing, and safe design of all medical equipment.
+Basically, it is meant to bring about a company’s compliance with the system, as well as try to match up requirements all over the World.

 Understanding the ISO 13485 Certification Process